spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

 by deriving from :code:`CmakePackage`).

 However, there are many special cases.
-Often you need to retrieve details about dependencies to set package-specific configuration options, this tutorial covers how to retrieve build information from dependencies, and how you can automatically provide important information to dependents in your package.
+Often you need to retrieve details about dependencies to set package-specific configuration options, or to define package-specific environment variables used by the package's build system.
+This tutorial covers how to retrieve build information from dependencies, and how you can automatically provide important information to dependents in your package.

 ----------------------
 Setup for the tutorial